caraya/gulp-starter-2021/src/md-content/theme-json-lesson-plan.md

 **This feature is only available if you have the Gutenberg plugin installed.**

-If you have the Gutenberg plugin installed, you can add custom template that are present in the theme's templates folder to `theme.json` to indicate what types kinds of content can use the template.
+If you have the Gutenberg plugin installed, you can provide additional information about templates that are stored in the theme's `template` folder.

-The three children of `customTemplates` are:
+The information you provide about your templates includes:

 * `name`: the name of the template.
 This is required
 * `title`: the title of the template.
 This is required